 Ctrl + Shift + O

-Combination of this keys help us import all classes which are using in our class if they haven’t imported yet.
+A combination of these keys helps us import all classes which are used in our class if they haven’t been imported yet.

-When you press this keys, all using classes will be imported and all non-using classes will be removed.
+When you press these keys, all using classes will be imported and all non-using classes will be removed.

 Ctrl + Shift + T

 Using to search and open a class in our workspace.
 Quick and convenient!